lennartkerkvliet/statutes/rules-of-procedure.md

 ---
 title: Rules of Procedure of the International Federation of Liberal Youth
-date: As adopted by the 53rd General Assembly in Abidjan, Côte d’Ivoire, 9th-12th of May 2024
+date: As adopted by the 54th General Assembly in Tallinn, Estonia, 15th-17th of November 2024
 ---

 # General {#gen}